X

 Speaking privately afterwards, Steve explained that he would have liked to buy my sculpture because the bodies reminded him of how, at his worst, he had mentally curled up when he couldn’t face the future.
 That the coloured threads on the surface for him represented the thin strands he had clung to in the hope of recovery.

-Meeting Steve Has Changed My Life
+Meeting Steve Changed My Life